Adam-Codes/adam-codes.github.io/index.md

  > You owe it to yourself to **invest** the 10 minutes of time it would take to read the [Git Handbook](https://guides.github.com/introduction/git-handbook/)

 ### Creating your content
+Next we will be uploading our content (resume) to GitHub, as shown in the gif below:
 ![](resumeMD.gif)

 #### From the Main / **Code** Tab